jaimetur/GooglePhotosTakeoutHelper/README.md

 - [x] Some way to handle albums - THANK YOU @bitsondatadev 😘 🎉 💃
 - [ ] Bringing back interactive unzipping
 - [ ] Integrating upload to Nextcloud
+- [ ] Add extractor for CR2 and .MOV file types